 As was mentioned in the beginning, Croatia has a mixed cuisine.
 On the one hand, it has the classical Mediterranean diet full of fish, vegetables, healthy oils, and pasta, while on the other hand, it has continental and Balkan cuisine with a lot of meat and strong flavors.

 Food follows the climate, so the cuisine is lighter on the coast.

 It should be noted that the Mediterranean diet also has meat in it, but the parts of the animals that are used and the way they’re prepared vary depending on the part of Croatia you’re in.

-Croatia is home to one of the best olive oils in the world – Istrian olive oil has got numerous awards and it marks the whole cuisine with a particular flavor.
+Croatia is home to one of the best olive oils in the world – Istrian olive oil has received numerous awards and it marks the whole cuisine with a particular flavor.

 I would definitely recommend trying roasted lamb in Lika or Dalmatia, which is a traditional Croatian meal prepared on bigger occasions such as weddings.
 Croatians are as great at preparing the main course as at making the dessert.

 There are endless types of cookies, cakes, and sweets traditionally made in Croatia and some of them are centuries old – if you’re staying in Northern Croatia (Hrvatsko Zagorje), you should definitely try “štrukli”.